 She identifies the New Right as the beginning of a new conservative movement that represented average Americans as a backlash against Ivy League, elite, country club conservativism.
 It was a populist movement.
 They targeted white, working class voters who were open to a message that “they were being left behind in the era of Civil Rights”.

 This is where I can introduce some nuance from my anecdotal experience.
 I have always been, since my Kennedy-loving parents first instilled values in me, sensitive to the plight of African Americans and recognized the intrinsic value in the Civil Rights movement.
-I don’t recall any anti-Civil Rights flavor to the New Apostolic movement or the spiritually motivated political activism I encountered.
+I don’t recall any anti-Civil Rights flavor to the New Apostolic movement or the spiritually motivated political activism when I was involved.

 Granted, my experience was in churches in New England.
 Massachusetts was south.
 To be candid, also, I did meet people on the fringes of my church involvement who might have matched that description.
 These were people involved in the John Birch Society and similar groups.